 The Schlesinger Library invites predoctoral scholars whose dissertation research requires use of the Library’s collections to apply for research support.
+Grants of up to $3,000 will be given on a competitive basis.
 Applicants must have advanced to candidacy in a doctoral program in a relevant field and have an approved dissertation topic, and priority will be given to those whose projects require use of materials available only at the Schlesinger Library.
-Applications for the 2021–2022 Dissertation Grant are now being accepted.
-The deadline for submission is January 29, 2021.Apply for a Dissertation Grant
+Applications for this grant cycle are no longer being accepted.
+The 2023–2024 application cycle will open on October 23, 2023, at 12 AM ET.

 New England Regional Fellowship Consortium

 The New England Regional Fellowship Consortium offers grants to encourage projects that draw on the resources of 18 major cultural agencies, including the Schlesinger Library.Apply for a Consortium Fellowship